VH-Lab/NDI-matlab/docs/reference/+ndi/+probe/+timeseries/mfdaq.m.md

     T0_T1:         The starting time and ending time of the existence of information about the ELEMENT on the probe, in units of the epock clock

-Help for ndi.probe.timeseries.mfdaq/addepoch is inherited from superclass NDI.ELEMENT
+Help for ndi.probe.timeseries.mfdaq/addepoch is inherited from superclass ndi.element
 ```

 ---